5-8 DAYS, 63km

 Widely regarded as the best walk in Australia and one of the best in the world, the Overland Track traverses the finest of Tasmania’s wilderness: rugged mountain peaks, wild alpine moors and deep forests.
 The distance from Ronny Creek, below Cradle Mountain, to Narcissus Hut, at the northern end of Lake St Clair, is 63km.
 But the beauty of the Overland Track is that no two trips are the same: create your own itinerary using the huts along the route and any combination of the numerous side trips to mountain peaks, lakes, waterfalls and beauty spots that diverge from the main path.
 Here’s a basic run-down.
 For information on on other things to see in this amazing area, check out our page on day walks in Cradle Mountain – Lake St Clair National Park.

-Day 2: Waterfall Valley to Lake Windermere (7km, 2 hours)
+Day 2: Scott Kilvert Hut to Lake Windermere (7km, 2 hours)

-An easy day with ample opportunity for side trips as the track climbs gently out of the valley before crossing an exposed moor then climbing to a ridge for a view of all the track’s major peaks – on a clear day – with Lake Windermere in the foreground.
+The main track descends to reach Waterfall Valley hut after another 1.7km, then climbs gently out of the valley before crossing an exposed moor then climbing to a ridge for a view of all the track’s major peaks – on a clear day – with Lake Windermere in the foreground.
 The hut is in attractive forest near the lake edge.

 Day 3: Windermere Hut to Pelion Hut (14km, 5.5 hours)